End-to-End Modeling Hierarchical Time Series Using Autoregressive Transformer and Conditional Normalizing Flow based Reconciliation: Experiments

 It is obvious that transformer-based models outperform RNN-based models, especially in the upper-level data.
 The transformer allows the access to any part of the historic data regardless of temporal distance and is thus capable of generating better conditioning for NF head, evidenced by our experiments.

-The non-Gaussian data distribution and nonlinear correlations depicted in Figure 7 attest the need for more expressive density estimators, i.e., CNF, which makes our approach significantly outperforming other methods especially in the bottom-level data.
+The non-Gaussian data distribution and nonlinear correlations attest the need for more expressive density estimators, i.e., CNF, which makes our approach significantly outperforming other methods especially in the bottom-level data.
 Moreover, the end-to-end reconciliation method also beats direct prediction model in the forecasting at all levels.

 In summary, significant improvements at all levels prove the the effectiveness of the our approach.